matthieu-sgi/Internet-of-Plants/README.md

 ## Internet and networking

 The PCBs are made out of an ESP32, a MCU that has Wifi capabilities.
-The ESP32 is connected to a server that runs a MAX patch.
-The MAX patch is responsible for the sonification of the data.
+The ESP32 is connected to a server that runs a Pure Data.
+The Pure Data patch is responsible for the sonification of the data.
 This allows to connect several and many plants to the same server and to have a centralized sonification of the data.
 This is done in order to do a musical art experience and to go to Ars Electronica with the project.